Dishwasher salmon

-Dishwasher salmon is an American fish dish made with the heat from a dishwasher, particularly from its drying phase.
+Dishwasher salmon is a fish dish made by a cooking technique where salmon is wrapped in aluminum foil and placed in a dishwasher for a full cycle.
+Dishwasher companies and Consumer Reports have identified potential issues, including inconsistent temperatures and the risk of food poisoning.

+Safety concerns

+Dishwasher companies and the independent product-testing organization Consumer Reports have recommended against cooking fish with a dishwasher because dishwashers are not designed or tested for cooking, dishwashers do not have temperatures as consistent as stoves, and it is questionable whether dishwashers will heat fish sufficiently to kill pathogens.
+Eating fish cooked in a dishwasher may result in food poisoning.

 Preparation

 Pieces of salmon are spiced and wrapped tightly in at least two layers of aluminum foil and put in a dishwasher.
-The dishwasher is set to perform the wash and dry cycle.
-Depending on the model of the dishwasher, the salmon is broiled, steamed and baked.
-An advantage of the method is that the prepared dish does not smell.
+The dishwasher is set to perform a full regular cycle, possibly with the addition of a heated dry cycle.
+The salmon is broiled, steamed, and baked.
+An advantage of the method is that cooking is odorless.
 There is nothing preventing one from washing the dishes at the same time, provided that the package is tight enough.